simeoncloud/docs/reporting.md

 #### Sample Log Analytics queries
 The following custom queries were developed using the [Simeon Sync dataset](https://simeoncloud.github.io/docs/#/reporting?id=simeon-sync-power-bi-dataset) and highlight what is possible with Log Analytics integration within Simeon Cloud.
 Users are encouraged to develop custom queries to target specific resources and conditions of interest.
-* Different configurations can be specified using Microsoft’s API schema with colons between the path.
+* Different configurations can be specified using Microsoft’s API's schema with colons between the path.
 In Simeon, this can be found in the parenthesis of the Sync Summary report: Azure AD > Security > Conditional Access > Policies (MSGraph:ConditionalAccess:Policies).

 *A configuration type is added/removed/changed in the portal and exported by Simeon Sync*
 ```